-In our opinion and according to the information and explanations given to us, the Company has not paid any remuneration to its directors during the current year and accordingly the requirement as stipulated under section 197(16) of the Act are not applicable to the Company.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.
+In our opinion and according to the information and explanations given to us, the Company has not remuneration paid by the Company to its directors during the current year and accordingly the requirement as stipulated under Section 197 of the Act are not applicable to the Company.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.